sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

-Ping Identity Fire Insights SAML Configuration
+Ping Identity Sparkflows SAML Configuration
 ====================

-Fire Insights can be configured with SAML 2.0 Ping Identity as below:
+Sparkflows can be configured with SAML 2.0 Ping Identity as below:

-Go to folder ``conf`` under Fire Insights installation directory and edit the file ``sso.saml.properties`` in it:
+Go to folder ``conf`` under Sparkflows installation directory and edit the file ``sso.saml.properties`` in it:

 Add/update the below information from newly created application in Ping Identity:

-1. Enable SSO in Fire Insights
+1. Enable SSO in Sparkflows

 ::